mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 (conflict: Jussim 2016 conflicts with Axt JBT study, with Uhlman et al. 2010) (core: reasonable inference for other relevant attributes, a la William et al. 2015) As Bertrand and Mullainathan (2004) write, "while the names we have used in this experiment strongly signal racial origin, they may also signal some other personal trait."
 And as they note, "there is significant variation in callback rates by name," although the sample size is small enough that this may just be from chance (Bertrand and Mullainathan 2004).
 Previous work (Fryer and Levitt 2003) has looked at differences in names by race during different periods of time, and correlations with socioeconomic status.
+Others have looked at base rates of names in the population (Silberzahn et al. 2014)

 ![callback rates]({{site.baseurl}}/assets/callback-rates.png)